tundish/blathnaid/blathnaid/tale/chapters.rst

 No one really knew what went on the Temple, but the less they knew, the more they could guess.
 From then on, the Smiths started to leave the City.
 The ones who could not flee, organised themselves, and there was rioting.
-But Ingomer called an emergency, and the unrest was put down by the Guard.
+But Ingomer called an emergency, and the unrest was put down by the Guards.

 Insurrection
 ------------